-At this event, Dr. Jose F. Figueroa, assistant professor of health policy and management at the Harvard TH Chan School of Public Health, will discuss his research into strategies used by United States hospitals to address social need during the COVID-19 pandemic.
-In particular, he will focus on his findings for Texas hospitals, which are falling behind when it comes to building strong community partnerships.
+At this event, Dr. Jose F. Figueroa, assistant professor of health policy and management at the Harvard TH Chan School of Public Health, discussed his research into strategies used by United States hospitals to address social need during the COVID-19 pandemic.
+In particular, he focused on his findings for Texas hospitals, which are falling behind when it comes to building strong community partnerships.

-Carol Paret, former senior vice president and chief community health officer at Memorial Hermann, and Dr. Ryan Van Ramshorst, chief medical director for Medicaid and CHIP Services at Texas HHSC, will join Dr. Figueroa for a panel discussion on actionable next steps.
+Carol Paret, former senior vice president and chief community health officer at Memorial Hermann, and Dr. Ryan Van Ramshorst, chief medical director for Medicaid and CHIP Services at Texas HHSC, joined Dr. Figueroa for a panel discussion on actionable next steps.

-This event is co-sponsored by the Baker Institute Center for Health and Biosciences and the Episcopal Health Foundation.
+This event was co-sponsored by the Baker Institute Center for Health and Biosciences and the Episcopal Health Foundation.
 Follow @BakerInstitute on Twitter, and join the conversation with #BakerPolicy.

 4:00 pm — Panel Discussion

 Assistant Professor of Health Policy and Management, Harvard TH Chan School of Public Health

 Former Senior Vice President and Chief Community Health Officer, Memorial Hermann

 Ryan Van Ramshorst, M.D.